Advisory Resource Group Purchases Shares of 1,988 Zoetis Inc. (NYSE:ZTS)

 Advisory Resource Group purchased a new stake in shares of Zoetis Inc. (NYSE:ZTS – Get Rating) in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor purchased 1,988 shares of the company’s stock, valued at approximately $397,000.

 A number of other hedge funds have also recently added to or reduced their stakes in the business.
 Primoris Wealth Advisors LLC bought a new stake in Zoetis during the fourth quarter valued at about $687,000.
-Raymond James Financial Services Advisors Inc. raised its position in shares of Zoetis by 3.5% during the fourth quarter.
-Raymond James Financial Services Advisors Inc. now owns 145,265 shares of the company’s stock valued at $35,456,000 after buying an additional 4,958 shares during the last quarter.
-Martin Capital Advisors LLP acquired a new position in shares of Zoetis during the fourth quarter valued at about $331,000.
+Raymond James Financial Services Advisors Inc. boosted its holdings in Zoetis by 3.5% during the fourth quarter.
+Raymond James Financial Services Advisors Inc. now owns 145,265 shares of the company’s stock valued at $35,456,000 after acquiring an additional 4,958 shares during the period.
+Martin Capital Advisors LLP bought a new stake in Zoetis during the fourth quarter valued at about $331,000.
 Jennison Associates LLC raised its position in shares of Zoetis by 8.7% during the fourth quarter.
 Jennison Associates LLC now owns 50,447 shares of the company’s stock valued at $12,311,000 after buying an additional 4,050 shares during the last quarter.
 Finally, Natixis Advisors L.P. raised its position in shares of Zoetis by 5.1% during the fourth quarter.
 Natixis Advisors L.P. now owns 388,625 shares of the company’s stock valued at $94,836,000 after buying an additional 18,955 shares during the last quarter.
 Institutional investors own 90.36% of the company’s stock.

 In other news, CEO Kristin C. Peck sold 10,000 shares of the stock in a transaction that occurred on Friday, February 25th.
 The shares were sold at an average price of $192.29, for a total transaction of $1,922,900.00.
 The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
 Also, EVP Roxanne Lagano sold 2,065 shares of the stock in a transaction that occurred on Tuesday, February 15th.
 The shares were sold at an average price of $196.54, for a total transaction of $405,855.10.
 The disclosure for this sale can be found here.
 Insiders have sold 52,622 shares of company stock worth $9,995,351 over the last ninety days.
 Insiders own 0.17% of the company’s stock.